-> If cardiac surgery is anticipated, you may meet with one of our cardiothoracic surgeons during your pregnancy.
-After delivery, your baby will be cared for by our team of pediatric cardiologists, cardiothoracic surgeons and neonatologists in the Cardiothoracic ICU (CTICU) at Rady Children’s.
+If cardiac/heart surgery is anticipated because of a fetal heart detect or concerns about a potential congenital heart condition, you may meet with one of our cardiothoracic surgeons during your pregnancy.
+After delivery, your baby will be cared for by our fetal cardiology team of pediatric cardiologists, cardiothoracic surgeons and neonatologists in the Cardiothoracic ICU (CTICU) at Rady Children’s.

-> Heather Sun, M.D., Director, Fetal Cardiology
+Heather Sun, M.D., Director, Fetal Cardiology

 Rady Children’s Hospital provides families with the services of a Fetal Cardiac Nurse Coordinator when your baby has been diagnosed with congenital heart disease (CHD).